sdecena/AWD-Seatwork-1/readme.md

 - 01/27: Added the customer information page that confirms the rental.
 Also implemented the javascript for the alerts and the local storage of the rented vehicles and user infos.
 - 01/28: Adjusted some of the javascript codes and the design of the website.
 - 01/29: Fix some javascript errors and finishing README.

+-02/13: Resubmitted for the updated version of the rent buttons